Four Life-Changing Discussions with Jesus

 The Samaritan woman was not an Israelite, yet Jesus showed no prejudice in speaking to her.
 He could see her ability to easily believe his message and told her how she could drink of living waters and never thirst again.
 She responded instantly and shared the message with family and friends.

 The Roman Centurion was a good man who cared for others.
 His generosity built a synagogue for people who, under normal circumstances, could have been his enemies.
 His concern for a lowly servant was appealing to Jesus.
 Authority did not distort his view of people but allowed him to use his resources to

 The sinful woman expressed great remorse over sin.
 She poured her love at Jesus’ feet and received kind, gentle words of encouragement and forgiveness.
 She was a model of repentance.

 In these brief encounters, the Lord has shown us qualities he values highly: honest and open hearts, readiness to believe, and a humble view of one’s self.
 The care and concern of others is Christ-like thinking.
 As we reflect on these precious individuals, let us likewise raise thankful hearts for having been touched by the Master.
-Let us persevere in seeking after the Simon the Pharisee Lord and his spirit.
+Let us persevere in seeking after the Lord and his spirit.